Instructions for Authors

 Titles should be brief, preferably no more than five or six words.
 They should be designed to attract attention to the subject, not explain it.
 Authors are urged to submit titles with their article.
 If a headline suggested by an author is too long or is otherwise unsuitable for publication, the author will be contacted and asked to revise the headline accordingly.

-The Journal makes use of a standardized format for the listing of citations.
-Accordingly, authors should consult the accompanying "Conventions for Citations" guide sheet and conform their citations to this style.
+The Journal makes use of THE BLUEBOOK, 19th edition for the listing of citations.
+Authors should also consult the accompanying "Conventions for Citations" guide sheet for formats specific to the Journal of The Missouri Bar.
 Authors who fail to organize their citations in the manner indicated will be asked to do so if their article is otherwise approved by the Screening Committee; however, this process may delay the timely publication of the article.
-Thus, authors should make every effort to make use of the Journal's citation format as the article is being written.
+Thus, authors should make every effort to make use of the THE BLUEBOOK, 19th edition citation format as the article is being written.

-Authors are requested to furnish a recent black and white glossy photograph and a brief biographical sketch for publication with the article.
-The biographical information should be listed in the first footnote and be limited to the law firm or organization with which the author is associated, bar committee membership, etc., and the law school from which degree was received.
+Authors need to also be sure that the first endnote contains their biographical information.
+It should be limited to the law firm or organization with which the author is associated, bar committee membership, etc., and the law school from which degree was received.